While Reducing Waste

 Metrics tons of

-In addition, FeedHV was recently able to purchase and distribute 1,200 pounds of locally grown steelhead trout that was distributed to six agencies with food assistance programs in Columbia and Greene counties through additional collaborations and donations.
+In addition, FeedHV was recently able to purchase and distribute more than 4,550 pounds of locally produced frozen products to nine agencies with food assistance programs.

 Across seven counties in the Hudson Valley, the FeedHV community food network includes over 300 volunteers, approximately 130 donor organizations and over 100 receiving agencies.
 These are some of their stories.